GoogleCloudPlatform/click-to-deploy/k8s/prometheus/README.md

 ### Install the Application

-Navigate to the `elasticsearch` directory.
+Navigate to the `prometheus` directory.

 ```shell
 cd google-click-to-deploy/k8s/prometheus